View as Map

 Your Guide to Breweries in Flagstaff, Arizona

-Updated March 4, 2024
+Updated July 26, 2024

-A few years back, I decided to take a solo trip to Flagstaff, Arizona with a mission to have a beer at every local brewery in the area.
+A few years back, I decided to take a solo trip to Flagstaff with a mission to have one beer at every local brewery in the area.
 Now, this was also in the winter so I figured the beer would keep me warm while I walked back to my hotel — uphill — but to my surprise, I was still shivering in my sneakers.
 Either way, it was a blast and I think I only made it to five of the breweries in one evening (from what I remember).

 Here’s your guide to local breweries in the beautiful town of Flagstaff.